Snowflake-Labs/sfquickstarts/site/sfguides/src/prompt_engineering_and_llm_evaluation/prompt_engineering_and_llm_evaluation.md

 ### What is Streamlit?

-Streamlit is an open-source Python library that enables developers to quickly create, deploy, and share web apps from Python scripts.
+Streamlit enables data scientists and Python developers to combine Streamlit's component-rich, open-source Python library with the scale, performance, and security of the Snowflake platform.
 Learn more about [Streamlit](https://streamlit.io/).

 ### What You Will Learn